 IAM, users should have access to the resources they need during single projects or periods of employment.

 Protecting access to AWS resources by multi-factor authentication (MFA).
-Your security strategy must also include a password hygiene component.
-Users should only use complex passwords, and these passwords should be time-limited.
+Your security strategy must also include password hygiene.
+Users should only use complex passwords that are time-limited and regularly updated.
 Permission timeouts can also prevent extended access outside project timeframes.
-They are useful tools to use when managing third-party access.
+They are useful tools for managing third-party access.

 Ensuring user accounts are revoked and rendered unusable when employees leave the organization or contractor partnerships end.
 Scheduled privilege audits are a reliable way to ensure this happens routinely and efficiently.

 Exercising extreme caution when assigning root access privileges to AWS users.
 Guard root access keys with an extra degree of care.
-Make sure they are only accessible to security personnel.
+Ensure they are only accessible to authorized security personnel.
 If you lose control of access keys, attackers can easily compromise your entire AWS deployment.

-using network micro-segmentation to separate cloud access portals.
+network micro-segmentation to separate cloud access portals.
 Keep each AWS application in its compartment to limit east-west movement.
-If one access portal is breached, attackers should not be able to roam across your network and access other AWS services.
+If one access portal is breached, attackers won't be able to roam across your network and access other AWS services.

 principle of least privilege to ensure minimal exposure.

-AWS includes the option of adding an encryption layer for data resting in cloud containers and apps.
-Users can assign key management to Amazon or manage keys themselves, and APIs make managing on-cloud encryption simple.
+AWS offers the option to add an encryption layer for sensitive data stored in cloud containers and applications.
+Users can assign key management to Amazon or manage their own keys.
+APIs also make managing on-cloud encryption simple.

-However, AWS customers need to encrypt data outside the cloud.
-Apply client-side encryption on local WANs and secure remote connections via Virtual Private Networks.
+However, AWS customers must encrypt data both within and outside the cloud.
+While AWS provides tools for on-cloud encryption, businesses must apply client-side encryption on local WANs and secure remote connections via Virtual Private Networks.
 Unencrypted data flows expose information to outsiders.
-Attackers can harvest credentials and use them to access cloud assets rendering on-cloud encryption worthless.
+Attackers can harvest credentials and use them to access cloud assets, rendering even robust on-cloud encryption worthless.

 6. Train staff and make security policies accessible